jayachsi/openshiftupdate/Day2/README.md

 - Docker, Podman are Container Engines
 - is a high-level tool that depends on Container Runtime to manage containers
 - also depends on other tools to manage Container Images
-- is purpose is to make things easy for end-user
 - end-user uses Container Engines not the Container Runtime directly
 - Container Engines provide user-friendly commands that  abstracts complex low-level container/image management stuffs
-- end-user doesn't have to deal with low-level stuffs, as Container Engines takes care of low-level stufss internally with the help of Container Engines
+- end-user doesn't have to deal with low-level stuffs, as Container Engines takes care of low-level stuffs internally with the help of Container Engines

 ## Container Runtime
-- example: there is runtime called runC
+- example: there is a Container runtime called runC
 - runC is used by Docker

 ## Container Orchestration Platform